-I Found Trump Fan Nicole Mincey and She’s Not a Bot
+I Found Nicole Mincey, Trump’s Biggest Twitter Fan.
+She Isn’t a Bot, But She Has a Ton of Secrets.

 All the accounts retweeted by @protrump45 are gone from Twitter now, because they were all stock photos attached to Twitter accounts that only existed to like @protrump45’s posts and share its memes, which mostly and ironically decried mainstream media as fake news funded by liberal billionaire George Soros.

 “I also, so far, can only find one main account and the rest feed off of it.
-The main, popular account (@protrump45) just retweets and likes the other ones that have less (content),” said Safabakhsh.
+The main, popular account (@protrump45) just retweets and likes the other ones that have less [content],” said Safabakhsh.

-“Those are who are using Placeit models to create bot accounts are committing identity fraud,” the company wrote on its Twitter account shortly after The Daily Beast reached out.
+“Those are who are using PlaceIt models to create bot accounts are committing identity fraud,” the company wrote on its Twitter account shortly after The Daily Beast reached out.
 “We will be reporting every single one of them.”

 Safabakhsh quickly started an interoffice Google doc to get the accounts taken down, since identity impersonation violates Twitter’s terms of service.
 They began falling like dominoes on Sunday.